How to Use a Needs Assessment for Sales Success

 Examples:

-• Taking our supply chain example from above, perhaps the client is measuring the inventory management problems by the percentage of times a “stock out” situation is encountered, or how soon it takes to ship out an order.
+• In the supply chain example from above, perhaps the client is measuring the inventory management problems by the percentage of times a “stock out” situation is encountered, or how soon it takes to ship out an order.
 They could also be looking at the costs of meeting these metrics.

 Understanding your client’s previous attempts to address their challenges provides valuable insights into what has been tried before.